h2oai/sparkling-water/doc/src/site/sphinx/tutorials/ldap.rst

     conf = H2OConf(spark).set_login_conf("ldap.conf").set_ldap_login_enabled()
     hc = H2OContext.getOrCreate(spark, conf, auth=("username", "password"))

-We can see that in case of PySparkling, we need to also specify the username and password as part of ``H2OContext`` call.
-This is required because we want to have the Python client authenticated as well.
+You can see that in the case of PySparkling, you need to also specify the username and password as part of the ``H2OContext`` call.
+This is required because you want to have the Python client authenticated as well.

-Later when accessing Flow, we will be asked for the username and the password of a user available in your LDAP domain.
+Later when accessing Flow, you will be asked for the username and password of a user available in your LDAP domain.